 Basketball Rules- Applicable for A, B, C, & Women’s Basketball

 Each team consists of five players, one of whom is the captain.
 The captain is the representative of the team and must register the team on the score sheet prior to the game.
 Also, only the captain may courteously address the referees on matters of rule interpretation or to obtain essential information.
 Any player may request a timeout.
-A team may begin a game with four players and add players to the roster throughout the game without penalty.
-In women’s basketball a team may start the game with four players and may play the second half with only three players.
+A team may begin a game with three players and add players to the roster throughout the game without penalty.
 Teams are encouraged to wear shirts of similar color, otherwise, matching scrimmage vests may be available.

 The game consists of two periods of twenty minutes each with stop time the last two minutes of each period.
 Each team is permitted two timeouts per half.
 In case of a tie a three minute overtime period with stop time the last minute is played.
 Each team is permitted one timeout per overtime period.
 Initial possession is determined by a jump ball.
 Any subsequent possession options are alternately awarded and the team with the possession advantage at the end of the first half receives the ball at the start of the second half and thus surrenders the advantage.
 In overtime, initial possession is determined by a coin flip.
 The team that wins the flip may choose to take the ball first or take the first possession advantage.